PrimeCharts - An Introduction to Investing

 Preference shares are often converted into ordinary shares at some future date.
 They can also be redeemable so that shareholders can get their capital repaid at a stipulated date.

-A measure of value of a share, computed by dividing the share price in cents by the earnings per share, in cents. e.g. If the earnings per share are 10 cents and price 100 cents, then the price earnings ratio is 10 : 1.
-The ratio is in fact, the reciprocal of the earnings yield.
+A measure of value of a share, computed by dividing the share price in cents by the earnings per share, in cents.
+For example, if the earnings per share are 10 cents and price 100 cents, then the price earnings ratio is 10:1.
+The ratio is, in fact, the reciprocal of the earnings yield.

 A Dow Theory concept referring to the major trend of the market, either up or down, which often lasts several years.